Skip to main content

-To meet their obligations, wagering providers should consider at what points in the customer journey and interactions it makes sense to check BetStop.
+To meet their obligations, wagering providers should consider at what points in the customer journey and interactions it makes sense to check BetStop – the National Self-Exclusion Register™ (the Register).

-For example, if a customer is placing a series of bets sequentially, a wagering provider may decide it is not appropriate to check BetStop before each bet is placed.
-It may be better for a provider to instead check BetStop before any bets are placed – for example, when the customer logs in to their account.
+For example, if a customer is placing a series of bets sequentially, a wagering provider may decide it is not appropriate to check the Register before each bet is placed.
+It may be better for a provider to instead check the Register before any bets are placed – for example, when the customer logs in to their account.

 Please note these matters are provided for guidance only.
 They are not intended to be definitive, exhaustive or constitute legal advice.
-It is each wagering provider’s responsibility to review their own systems, processes and practices to ensure they will be able to comply with the new obligations.
+It is each wagering provider’s responsibility to have systems, processes and practices in place to ensure they are compliant.

 Compliance obligation 1: A wagering provider must not open a licensed interactive wagering service account for a registered individual